Italy's Berlusconi family sells Mediobanca stake

-MILAN (Reuters) - Former Italian Prime Minister Silvio Berlusconi’s family has sold its 2% stake in Mediobanca, in the latest change affecting the shareholder base of Italy’s top investment bank.
+Former Italian Prime Minister Silvio Berlusconi's family has sold its 2% stake in Mediobanca (MDBI.MI), in the latest change affecting the shareholder base of Italy's top investment bank.

 The Berlusconi family's holding company Fininvest said on Monday that the transaction, from which it pocketed 174 million euros ($211 million), was part of a readjustment of its financial investment portfolio.

-The ownership of Mediobanca has been in flux since a core of long-term investors in the Milanese bank dissolved, paving the way for eyewear billionaire Leonardo Del Vecchio to emerge as its single biggest shareholder.
+Mediobanca's ownership has been in flux since a core of long-term investors in the Milanese bank dissolved, paving the way for eyewear billionaire Leonardo Del Vecchio to emerge as its single biggest shareholder.

 Del Vecchio has been steadily increasing his Mediobanca stake reaching 13.2%.
 He has regulatory approval to get to just under 20%.